QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 this document offer a concrete blueprint for autonomous networks, several key challenges remain to be addressed before full production-level deployment can be realized.
-These include rendering IETF-developed YANG models AI-ready via protocols like MCP, establishing robust trust and security frameworks across multi-agent environments, provide agent observability , intervention and control, and designing advanced evaluation benchmarks that assess task-completion processes rather than just static model outcomes.
+These include rendering IETF-developed YANG models AI-ready via protocols like MCP, establishing robust trust and security frameworks across multi-agent environments, providing agent observability , intervention and control, and designing advanced evaluation benchmarks that assess task-completion processes rather than just static model outcomes.